-Abraham Ravett holds a B.F.A and M.F.A in filmmaking and Photography and has been an independent filmmaker for the past thirty-five years.
-He was born in Poland, raised in Israel and the USA.
-Mr. Ravett received grants for his work from the Massachusetts Cultural Council, National Foundation for Jewish Culture: Fund for Documentary Filmmaking, National Endowment for the Arts, The Massachusetts Council on the Arts and Humanities, The Japan Foundation, The LEF Foundation, The Marion and Jasper Whiting Foundation, and a 1994, filmmaking fellowship from the John Simon Guggenheim Memorial Foundation.
-His films have been screened internationally including several one-person shows at New York’s Museum of Modern Art;.
+Abraham Ravett holds a B.F.A and M.F.A in filmmaking and photography and has been an independent filmmaker for the past thirty-five years.
+He was born in Poland and raised in Israel and the U.S.A.
+Mr. Ravett received grants for his work from the Massachusetts Cultural Council; National Foundation for Jewish Culture: Fund for Documentary Filmmaking; National Endowment for the Arts; The Massachusetts Council on the Arts and Humanities; The Japan Foundation; The LEF Foundation; The Marion and Jasper Whiting Foundation; and a 1994 filmmaking fellowship from the John Simon Guggenheim Memorial Foundation.
+His films have been screened internationally, including at several one-person shows at New York’s Museum of Modern Art.
 His work has won “Top Prize” at the Viennale 2000, Ann Arbor Film Festival, and Onion City Film/Video Festival.
-In 1999, he collaborated with dancer/choreographer, Bill T. Jones, on his solo performance, "The Breathing Show."
-A retrospective of his films was shown at the 2014 Festival Film Dokumenter Yogyakarta, Indonesia.
+In 1999, he collaborated with dancer/choreographer Bill T. Jones on his solo performance "The Breathing Show."
+A retrospective of Ravett's films was shown at the 2014 Festival Film Dokumenter Yogyakarta, Indonesia.

-This course teaches the basic skills of 16mm film production, including camera work, editing, animation, optical printing and preparation for a finished work in film and video.
+This course teaches the basic skills of 16mm film production, including camera work, editing, animation, optical printing, and preparation for a finished work in film and video.
 We will explore multiple ways this spatial-temporal medium can shape our perceptions of the world and help narrate stories waiting to be told.
 Students will submit weekly written responses to theoretical and historical readings and to screenings of films and DVDs that represent a variety of aesthetic approaches to the moving image.
 There will be a series of filmmaking assignments culminating in a final project.
-The bulk of the work will be produced in 16mm format including a variety of ways to self process film or create cameraless moving images.
-Digital image processing and non-linear editing will also be supported.
-Enrolled students and top 5 waitlist students who DO NOT attend the first class session risk losing their place on the class roster.
+The bulk of the work will be produced in 16mm format including animation, optical printing, plus a variety of ways to self-process film or create cameraless moving images.
+Digital image processing and non-linear editing will also be supported. (keywords: filmmaking, media)